Ben Nevis: History

-The summit observatory was built in the summer of 1883, and would remain in operation for 21 years.
+The ruins of the observatory can still be seen on the summit.
+An emergency shelter has been built on top of the observatory tower for the benefit of those caught out by bad weather.

 The first path to the summit was built at the same time as the observatory and was designed to allow ponies to carry up supplies, with a maximum gradient of one in five.
-The opening of the path and the observatory made the ascent of the Ben increasingly popular, all the more so after the arrival of the West Highland Railway in Fort William in 1894.
+The opening of the path and the observatory made the ascent of the mountain increasingly popular, all the more so after the arrival of the West Highland Railway in Fort William in 1894.
 Around this time the first of several proposals was made for a rack railway to the summit, none of which came to fruition.

 In 1911, an enterprising Ford dealer named Henry Alexander ascended the mountain in a Model T as a publicity stunt.
-The ascent was captured on film, and can be seen in the archives of the British Film Institute.
+The ascent was captured on film and can be seen in the archives of the British Film Institute.
 A statue of Alexander and the car was unveiled in Fort William in 2018.

 In 2000, the Ben Nevis Estate, comprising all of the south side of the mountain including the summit, was bought by the Scottish conservation charity the John Muir Trust.